Viking Cruise Ship Reaches Port Safely After Mayday Signal And Daring Rescues At Sea

 A luxury cruise ship has safely arrived at port in Norway after a harrowing ordeal that started when the ship's engines failed during a storm off the country's western coast on Saturday.

-The Viking Sky, operated by Viking Ocean Cruises, sent out a mayday signal on after experiencing engine problems in the Norwegian Sea, according to Reuters.
+The Viking Sky, operated by Viking Ocean Cruises, sent out a mayday signal after experiencing engine problems in the Norwegian Sea, according to Reuters.
 At the time, the ship was carrying nearly 1,400 passengers and crew, many of whom were senior citizens.

 The engine trouble occurred in a stretch of waters known for rough, frigid waters called Hustadvika, which as Reuters reported, is known "shallow waters dotted with reefs."
 To make matters worse, the engine struggle came during a storm with strong winds gusting at a speed of roughly 79 feet per second, according to the Norwegian Meteorological Institute.